-You deploy an AI agent.
-It screens support tickets, flags suspicious transactions, or triages incoming leads.
-For the first week it works well enough.
-By week three, your team is dismissing 40% of its alerts.
-By week six, someone builds a spreadsheet to track which alerts are worth reading.
+Ship an agent.
+It triages tickets, flags transactions, routes leads.
+Week one, it works.
+Week three, the team is dismissing 40% of its alerts.
+Week six, someone has built a private spreadsheet to track which alerts are worth opening.

-Before you can build a tuner, you need something to tune from.
-That means logging every agent decision with enough context to reconstruct why it was made and what happened next.
+Before you can tune anything, you need something to tune from.
+That means logging every agent decision with enough structure to reconstruct why it fired and what happened next.

 The audit log is not a debug log.
-It is a structured data store designed for pattern analysis.
-Each record captures three things: what the agent decided, what evidence it used, and how a human responded.
+A debug log records what code ran.
+The audit log records what the agent decided, what evidence it used, and how a human responded.
+Three fields, one row, queryable for pattern analysis.

 schemas/action-log.tsinterface ActionLogEntry {